 - Apply the same “fragrance-free” moisturizers many times throughout the day.

 Eczema is a chronic disease of childhood therefore the symptoms will come back if proper moisturizing/bathing practices are not undertaken.

 If the symptoms of eczema are severe, or the bathing and cream routines above aren’t working well, your doctor may consider treatment with medications.

 - Topical antibiotics: if the skin is infected due to a breakage in the skin barrier.

-- Topical steroid creams: will reduce the inflammation associated with Eczema
+- Topical steroid creams: to reduce the inflammation associated with eczema

-- Antihistamines: will help reduce itchiness, which in turn will reduce the Eczema
+- Antihistamines: to help reduce itchiness, which in turn will reduce the eczema

 1. Clinical Dermatology, Fifth Edition.
 Richard B. Weller, Hamish J.A.
 Hunter and Margaret W. Mann.
 2015